Which interactive solution is right for my classroom?

 Which interactive solution is best for my budget?

 As technology integrators, our focus will remain on total costs instead of opportunity costs.
 Because technology is changing everyday, it is quickly becoming more capable and less expensive while at the same time becoming obsolete and therefore less cost effective.
 With that in mind, one of the most cost effective solutions we have found in transforming a classroom is the Boxlight MimioFrame.
-The MimioFrame kit can turn any existing whiteboard into an interactive whiteboard with the help of a projector and computer for a fraction of the cost of an interactive panel.
-The frame is mounted to an existing whiteboard using double-sided adhesive and once connected to a computer and projector, can allow for 10 points of interactive touch through laser technology built into the frame.
+The MimioFrame kit can turn any existing whiteboard into an interactive whiteboard with the help of a projector and computer for a fraction of the cost of other interactive solutions.
+The frame is mounted to an existing whiteboard using double-sided adhesive and once connected to a computer and projector, can allow for 10 points of interactive touch through technology built into the frame.

 It must be noted that the frame kit cannot function without a computer, projector and of course, a whiteboard.
-Each component purchased separately would place the framekit close to the same cost as an interactive panel, but for those classrooms already outfitted with a whiteboard, projector, and computer, the MimioFrame is one of the least expensive solutions for introducing interactivity into the classroom.
+Each component purchased separately would place the framekit close to the same cost as an interactive flat panel, but for those classrooms already outfitted with a whiteboard, projector, and computer, the MimioFrame is one of the least expensive solutions for introducing interactivity into the classroom.